newdynamicAshish/newdynamic-demp/README.md

 # newdynamic-demo
-This is  my first repositories
+This is  my first Git Repository